domsson/falcon/README.md

 Identifiers represent the relevant concepts of an elevator system:

 - `bank`,  a set of elevators that work in conjunction
-- `cab`,   an elevator operating in a bank
+- `shaft`, conceptually equivalent to an elevator cab
 - `floor`, a landing that a cab can travel to